GLOBAL MARKETS-World stocks on course for best month in four years

 But solid consumer spending kept alive the possibility that the Fed could deliver an interest rate increase in December.

-Although the Fed held policy steady on Wednesday, it left the door open to raise interest rates for the first time since 2006 when it meets Dec.
+Although the U.S. central bank held policy steady on Wednesday, it left the door open to raise interest rates for the first time since 2006 when it meets Dec.
 15-16.

 Benchmark U.S. Treasury yields also slipped back from this week's highs.

-The 10-year yield was down two basis points at 2.15 percent , having climbed 15 basis points on Wednesday and Thursday.
+The 10-year yield was down nearly three basis points at 2.14 percent, having climbed 15 basis points on Wednesday and Thursday.
 The two-year yield was down a basis point at 0.72 percent.

-Crude oil futures clawed back earlier losses and were last in the black.
-U.S. crude was up 0.2 percent at $46.14 a barrel, while Brent was up 0.5 percent at $49.05.
+Crude oil futures slipped after mixed U.S. economic data exacerbated fears of oversupply and as investors took profits following a rally.
+They were still on track to end a volatile week with gains.

-(Reporting by Jamie McGeever; Editing by Alison Williams; To read Reuters Global Investing Blog click here; for the MacroScope Blog click on blogs.reuters.com/macroscope; for Hedge Fund Blog Hub click on blogs.reuters.com/hedgehub)
+U.S. crude was down 1 percent at $45.61 a barrel, while Brent slipped about 0.5 percent to $48.53.
+(Reporting by Jamie McGeever; Editing by Larry King; To read Reuters Global Investing Blog click here; for the MacroScope Blog click on blogs.reuters.com/macroscope; for Hedge Fund Blog Hub click on blogs.reuters.com/hedgehub)

 * Says Kent T. Lucien, vice chair, currently Bank of Hawaii's chief financial officer, will become chief strategy officer